COVID-19 Immediate Response Action Plan for Visitor Centres and Visitor Services

 - Video Calls (eg Skype)

-2. Move to Community First Visitor Servicing
+2. Community First Visitor Servicing

 Some ideas we've seen include: